Yoast/developer/docs/features/schema/pieces/article.md

  * `name`: "Comment".
  * `target`: The `url` property of the parent `WebPage`, appended with `#comment`.

-## Transformations
-The `Article` type may be transformed in the following scenarios:

-* When explicitly nominated as a "news article", the *type* property should be altered to an array of `[Article, NewsArticle]`.

 ## Examples

 ### Minimum criteria